StephenWhittington/Dream-Destination/README.md

     * This minor issue could be fixed with an if statement to not show the results if they are not available.

-Another bug i noticed was `"Uncaught (in promise) TypeError: Cannot read property 'location' of undefined"`` in my javascript.
+Another bug i noticed was `Uncaught (in promise) TypeError: Cannot read property 'location' of undefined` in my javascript.
 When i try to change this the map appears to be in a different place when the page first loads from what i have set it too, but if you make a search and then reset the map is back to my default setting.